 The Lodge at Deadwood – 100 Pine Crest Lane

-The Lodge at Deadwood has over 280 slots, video poker, nine table games and table games.
+The Lodge at Deadwood has over 280 slots, video poker, and nine table games.
 There are two restaurants and 140 hotel rooms.

 Tin Lizzie – 555 Main Street